 Talk to your doctor about your medications.
 You may be asked to stop taking some medications up to 1 week before the procedure.

 The day of the procedure:

 Local anesthesia is often used for a LEEP.
 This will keep you from feeling pain during the procedure.
 You will be awake during the procedure.
 The anesthesia may be applied with a lotion or injected into the area.

-You will lie on your back on a table with your feet up in foot rests.
-The doctor will insert a speculum into your vagina.
+You will lie on your back on a table with your feet up in footrests.
+A speculum will be inserted into your vagina.
 This tool will separate the vaginal walls.
-This will allow the doctor to see the cervix.
+This will allow the cervix to be viewed.
 Anesthesia will be applied to the cervix to numb the area.

 LEEP only takes a few minutes.